Cars Brands that start with B

 Byton Logo

-The Future Mobility car brand was founded in 2016 to develop an all-electric car made in China and Germany.
+The Future Mobility car brand was founded in 2016 to develop an all-electric car manufactured in China and Germany.
 In 2017, the brand was renamed Byton to develop the M-Byte electric SUV.
-The management of the company included Carsten Breitfeld and Daniel Kirchert.
+Carsten Breitfeld and Daniel Kirchert joined the company’s management team.
 In 2018, First Auto Works funded the venture.
-The concept car was slated to be unveiled in 2018, with a sales target of 2109.
-But in 2020, operations were stopped. bankruptcy was declared in 2021.
+The concept car was to be unveiled in 2018, and sales were planned for 2109.
+But in 2020, production was halted.
+In 2021, bankruptcy was declared.

 What luxury cars start with the letter B?